mizerc/mizerc.github.io/content/posts/web-canvas-webgl/index.md

 #### Uniforms

 Uniforms are variables that are passed from the JavaScript code to the shaders.
 They are constant for the entire shader program.
+They are per-primitive parameters.
+They are constant during an entire draw call.

 #### Attributes

+Attributes are per-vertex values.
+Often holding the model matrix, normals, colors, UV coordinates, etc.

+#### Varying

+They vary from pixel to pixel.
+They are per-fragment (aka per-pixel) values.

 TODO